-Once your tattoo has healed, which about a month, it is completely safe to take a dip in the pool.
-Chlorine can change the appearance of colors in an unhealed tattoo because it is an open wound, but older tattoos are completely protected from the elements.
+Once your tattoo has healed (usually within a month), it is completely safe to take a dip in the pool.
+Chlorine can change the appearance of colors in an unhealed tattoo because it is an open wound, though older tattoos are completely protected from the elements.

 13. Taking Aspirin or Drinking Alcohol Before Getting a Tattoo Decreases the Pain